Ait-Dev-lab/surf-ai-sandbox/SECURITY.md

 ## Scope

-This policy covers the sandbox code in this repository and the deployed sandbox at `sb-sf.vercel.app`.
+This policy covers the sandbox code in this repository and the deployed sandbox.

-The Gateway (`surf-gateway.onrender.com`) and AI backend are out of scope for this repository — they live in private infrastructure.
+The rest of the backend are out of scope for this repository — they live in private infrastructure.